 As per the Balance of Payments and International Investment Position Manual, Sixth Edition (BPM6) of the International Monetary Fund (IMF), Foreign Direct Investment (FDI) is a 'category of cross-border investment associated with a resident in one economy having control or a significant degree of influence on the management of an enterprise that is resident in another economy.'
 Further, in case of FDI, the investor's purpose is to gain an effective voice in the management of the enterprise.
-Some degree of equity ownership is almost always considered to be associated with an effective voice in the management of an enterprise; the BPM6 suggests that 'immediate direct investment relationships arise when a direct investment enterprise.'
+Some degree of equity ownership is almost always considered to be associated with an effective voice in the management of an enterprise; the BPM6 suggests that 'immediate direct investment relationships arise when a direct investor directly owns equity that entitles it to 10 per cent or more of the voting power in the direct investment enterprise.'